coughingmouse/Korean-Romanization/README.md

 These are some desiqn compromizes associated with usig a syllabary system for a non-monosyllabic lanquaqe in the existig spellig system.
 Since we are not usig a syllabary here, we don't need them.
 Here are some examples.

-1. Write 사이히읗 as ⟨h'⟩ explicitly
+1. Write 사이히읗 as ⟨h'⟩ or ⟨h⟩ explicitly

     | Text | Transcription |
     | - | - |